pranuthapunukula/Text-Recognition-For-Accessibility/README.md

 # Text Recognition For Accessibility

-The goal of our project is to promote accessibility for people with visual impairments by identifying text from a picture and reading it out.
+The **goal** of our project is to promote accessibility for people with visual impairments by identifying text from a picture and reading it out.
 This project is important because improving accessibility provides equal access to people with disabilities.
 This ensures that all people can perceive, understand, and navigate the world equally and with assistive technology when needed.

-The dataset we will be using is the Kaggle Text Extraction from Images Dataset.
+The **dataset** we will be using is the **Kaggle Text Extraction from Images Dataset**.
 The dataset and more details can be found at: https://www.kaggle.com/datasets/robikscube/textocr-text-extraction-from-images-dataset?resource=download

-Our proposed method for building a product is using a Neural Network to identify text from images using Natural Language Processing.
+Our **proposed method** for building a product is using a Neural Network to identify text from images using Natural Language Processing.

 ## Dataset

 TextOCR requires models to perform text-recognition on arbitrary shaped scene-text present on natural images.
-TextOCR provides ~1M high quality word annotations on TextVQA images allowing application of end-to-end reasoning on downstream tasks such as visual question answering or image captioning.
+This OCR provides ~1M high quality word annotations on TextVQA images allowing application of end-to-end reasoning on downstream tasks such as visual question answering or image captioning.

-This data is available with a CC0: Public Domain license.
+This data is available with a *CC0: Public Domain license*.

-## Plotting Test Images
+## Plotting Example Images

 ```
 # Plotting example images